-A building collapse is generally a major catastrophe that causes additional hazards for the emergency workers trying to find and rescue injured victims.
+A building collapse is generally a major catastrophe that causes additional hazards for emergency workers trying to find and rescue injured victims.
 Besides severe physical injuries involving broken bones and head or spinal cord injuries, victims may also suffer respiratory ailments from the rising dust and smoke from debris.
 Electrocution is a risk from exposed live wires, and exposure to chemical, biological, or radioactive hazards is possible depending on what was contained in the collapsed structure.
 If any part of the structure remains, falling debris is still a threat as is a secondary collapse.

 When a building collapses after a natural disaster or fire, often it can be proven that design flaws or poor construction were the ultimate reason for the collapse.
-Extensive review of the design and construction plans, builder contracts, and witness accounts of the event can demonstrate that problems existed within the building itself before the event that seemingly caused the collapse.
+An extensive review of the design and construction plans, builder contracts, and witness accounts of the event can demonstrate that problems existed within the building itself before the event that seemingly caused the collapse.

 Injuries from a building collapse are usually devastating and can require costly long-term medical care, and result in permanent disabilities or even death.
 Assigning blame in these cases can be complicated due to the many parties involved.
 A comprehensive investigation can determine if there was negligence on the part of a third party, such as the builder, architect, general contractor or sub-contractors, owner of the building, or building inspectors.
 If faulty construction equipment or defective building materials are a factor, then the manufacturers of the defective products can also be held liable.

 If you have been injured while working on a building that collapsed, call Gross & Kenny, LLP, to speak to an experienced Philadelphia Workers’ Compensation lawyer who will review your legal options with you.
 Our team will fight on your behalf to make sure you receive the maximum allowable compensation for your injuries.
-Call us today at 267-589-0090 or 215-512-1500 or contact us online to schedule a free initial consultation in our Philadelphia offices.
+Call us today at 215-512-1500 or contact us online to schedule a free initial consultation in our Philadelphia offices.